 In contrast, I utterly despised the ‘lightning’ rounds.
 Being unable to see the color of each enemy is far more challenging than one might think, and I had to replay these several times before I achieved sweet victory.
 The boss encounters can be interesting too, even if they are a more slow-paced affair than the rest, relying more on proper timing than being able to react quickly; I guess in a way, they were more… methodical.

-Scattered across the aforementioned world map, you’ll also find a variety of skills, which give combat related boosts.
-Some activate after a certain number of kills, providing a temporary buff, while other extend the use of a specific weapon type.
+Scattered across the aforementioned world map, you’ll also find a variety of skills, which give combat-related boosts.
+Some activate after a certain number of kills, providing a temporary buff, while others extend the use of a specific weapon type.
 Personally, I found the lot to be somewhat lacking, with the most useful being ones that ironically rarely saw any use.
 The one that grants 1 health after 99 kills might be fun in survival, but other than that, nothing noteworthy.